Protein-to-genome alignment with miniprot: Results

 \subsection{Evaluating protein-to-genome alignment}

-We aligned zebrafish proteins to GRCh38 with miniprot, Spaln2 and MetaEuk (Table~\ref{tab:eval}).
-When we apply human-specific splice models to both miniprot and Spaln2, miniprot is doing slightly better than Spaln2 at the base level and on the junction specificity.
-Spaln2 finds 0.5\% more confirmed junctions, implying higher sensitivity.
-We looked at proteins Spaln2 aligned better.
-It seems that Spaln2 is more sensitive to small introns and small exons, while miniprot tends to merge them to adjacent alignments.
+We aligned zebrafish proteins to GRCh38 using all tools (Table~\ref{tab:eval}).
+With human-specific splice models, miniprot is slightly more accurate than Spaln2 on most metrics.
+Nonetheless, for proteins mapped by both miniprot and Spaln2, Spaln2 could find more correct junctions.
+Looking at proteins Spaln2 aligned better, we observed Spaln2 is more sensitive to small introns and small exons, while miniprot tends to merge them to adjacent alignments.
 We speculate this may be caused by two factors.
 First, Spaln2 uses a more sophisticated splice model and may be putting more weight on splice signals than residue alignment.
 It may create an intron even if the alignment is weak.
 Second, the Spaln2 developers observed that heuristics may be doing better than strict DP around short introns or exons.
 In one case, Spaln2 correctly created an exon with one amino acid.
-Miniprot under the current setting would never produce such an alignment.
+Miniprot under the current setting would not produce such an alignment.
+On the other hand, while Spaln2 found more correct junctions for proteins mapped by both miniprot and Spaln2, it also produced more false junctions related to small exons and introns.
+It is not clear to us what is the best balance point.

-For both miniprot and Spaln2, species-specific models improved alignment though the default Spaln2 model performed worse.
-MetaEuk did not pinpoint exact splice junctions, as is expected.
-It also aligned fewer proteins and had lower base-level sensitivity.
-We therefore did not evaluate it on other datasets.
+GeMoMa is more sensitive than both miniprot and Spaln2, finding more junctions and more annotated coding regions.
+It however has lower junction accuracy.
+We could tune miniprot for increased sensitivity but we decided to keep the current behavior as the additional alignments are less accurate.
+MetaEuk was not designed to find exact splice junctions, as is expected.

-For the human-mouse alignment, Spaln2 again has higher junction sensitivity and miniprot is better on other metrics.
-On the more challenging fly-mosquito dataset, the trend continues.
-Overall miniprot and Spaln2 have comparable accuracy.
+For the human-mouse alignment, miniprot is again slightly better than Spaln2.
+GeMoMa crashed.
+On the more challenging fly-mosquito dataset, Spaln2 has higher junction sensitivity and higher base specificity than miniprot.
+GeMoMa continues to have the highest sensitivity but lower junction accuracy and base specificitiy.